(The Exec Sum for this post is at the end)

 He was the first to look out over the rapidly sprawling suburbs and see that there was no there there.
 His solution was to build enclosed shopping malls that would function as the community center and life of an otherwise soulless expanse of cookie cutter homes scattered across the countryside.

-When he stepped away from daily leadership at The Rouse Company he and his wife founded the Enterprise Foundation (later re-named Enterprise Community Foundation which is the tie-in with CEO Terri Ludwig) to create a for-profit development finance company whose profits would fund the building of low income homes and apartments.
+When he stepped away from daily leadership at The Rouse Company he and his wife Patty founded the Enterprise Foundation (later re-named Enterprise Community Partners (which is the tie-in with CEO Terri Ludwig) to create a for-profit development finance company whose profits would fund the building of low income homes and apartments.

 James Rouse was a modest guy from modest beginnings but his vision propelled him to create the means to build thriving communities all across the country that would “grow better people; more creative, more productive, more inspired, more loving people”.